 Services in the program include a personalized fitness plan, exercise with qualified personnel, and measurement of the physical and psychological impact exercise has on the participant.
 The Cancer Recovery & Fitness Program is conducted in the McPhee Center on the UWEC upper campus.
 Referrals to the program are necessary, and can be obtained from Nicole Pickett with the Marshfield Clinic Cancer Care program (715-839-3956), or through the Mayo Clinic Health System Cancer Center (715-838-6072).

-Click here to learn how students in the Department of Kinesiology are gaining hands-on experiences that will help them after graduation.
+Click here to learn how students in the Department of Kinesiology are gaining hands-on experiences that will help them after graduation (additional student experience).
 A story by the Leader-Telegram on the Cancer Recovery & Fitness Program.